-chairman, president and chief executive officer
+chairman and chief executive officer

 It all started with a cup of coffee.

-Howard Schultz, chairman, president and chief executive officer of Starbucks, first walked into Starbucks in Seattle’s Pike Place Market in 1981.
+Howard Schultz, chairman and chief executive officer of Starbucks, first walked into Starbucks in Seattle’s Pike Place Market in 1981.
 Howard was invited into conversation with these connoisseurs who took great care in not only finding and roasting the highest quality coffee, but also sharing their passion with others.
 Drawn to Seattle and its extraordinary coffee culture, Howard moved from his native New York and joined Starbucks, in 1982, as director of operations and marketing when Starbucks had only four stores.

 A year later, in 1983, Howard traveled to Italy and became captivated with Italian coffee bars and the romance of the coffee experience.
 He had a vision to bring the Italian coffeehouse tradition to America.
 He wanted to create a place for human connection, conversation and one that fostered a sense of community – a third place between work and home.
 He left Starbucks for a short period of time to start his own Il Giornale coffeehouses and returned in August 1987 as chief executive officer to purchase Starbucks with the help of local investors.
-Today, Starbucks is the premier purveyor of the finest coffee in the world, with more than 20,000 stores in 64 countries.
+Today, Starbucks is the premier purveyor of the finest coffee in the world, with more than 25,000 stores in 75 countries.

-From the beginning, Howard set out to build a different kind of company.
-One that brings a sense of humanity and demonstrates respect and dignity.
+From the beginning, Howard set out to build a different kind of company, one that brings a sense of humanity and demonstrates respect and dignity.
 In these early days, Howard created two landmark programs that form the foundation of Starbucks culture.
 First, Starbucks offered comprehensive health coverage for eligible full- and part-time workers, among the first in the retail industry.
 Howard remains committed to health benefits despite the rising health care costs of the past two decades.

 At the heart of the Starbucks Experience today, just as it has been from the beginning, is Starbucks mission to inspire and nurture the human spirit – one person, one cup, and one neighborhood at a time.

 Howard has been recognized for his passion, his leadership, and his efforts to strengthen communities.
-Howard was named Fortune’s 2011 Businessperson of the year for delivering record financial returns for the company while leading an effort to spur job creation in the U.S. He has also been honored with the Distinguished Leadership Award from Northwestern University’s Kellogg School of Management, Horatio Alger Award for those who have overcome adversity to achieve success; the Rev. Theodore M. Hesburgh Award for Business Ethics given by Notre Dame University’s Mendoza College of Business; the Botwinick Prize in Business Ethics from Columbia business School; and the first-ever John Wooden Global Leadership Award from UCLA Anderson School of Management.
+Howard was named Fortune’s 2011 Businessperson of the Year for delivering record financial returns for the company while leading an effort to spur job creation in the U.S. He has also been honored with the Distinguished Leadership Award from Northwestern University’s Kellogg School of Management, Horatio Alger Award for those who have overcome adversity to achieve success; the Rev. Theodore M. Hesburgh Award for Business Ethics given by Notre Dame University’s Mendoza College of Business; the Botwinick Prize in Business Ethics from Columbia Business School; and the first-ever John Wooden Global Leadership Award from UCLA Anderson School of Management.
 He has also been included in Time magazine’s “Time 200,” a list of the most influential people in the world.